Marie’s Top 5 Productivity Tips

 Sharing and discussing to-do lists is a productive habit for partners.
 When we got married, my husband and I wrote out every household chore in a shared spreadsheet.
 When I finished a task, I would put a check next to it – and when my husband noticed it, he would send a simple thank you note (and vice versa).
 This process helped us realize the number of tasks necessary to live comfortably together, and what kinds of tasks are best suited for each person.
 My husband loves to cook, and I like to clean and tidy.
 Most things fell into place naturally.
 Figuring this out before having children was so helpful!
 We don’t share a spreadsheet for household chores anymore now that we have established a rhythm, but we continue to share our work schedules with each other.

 Clear Your Mind

-When I need to sort through my thoughts, I take a blank sheet of paper and write down everything on my mind.
-I identify any tangled feelings, reasons for worry or anxiety, and clarify which issues I can and cannot control.
+When I need to sort through my thoughts, I often use a tuning fork as a way to center myself and reset.
+Then, I identify any tangled feelings, reasons for worry or anxiety, and clarify which issues I can and cannot control.

 For example, I used to get slightly upset when my children woke up later during work hours, but now I understand this is out of my hands.
 Recognizing that something is out of my control helps me calm down.